Authentication

 });

-// Same response shape as createOtpLogin.Resends within 60 seconds of the last send return 429 VERIFICATION_CODE_RATE_LIMITED.
-After the throttle window passes, a fresh 6-digit code is generated and sent; the 10-minute expiration window is not extended.
+// Same response shape as createOtpLogin.A resend within 60 seconds of the last send returns 429 VERIFICATION_CODE_RATE_LIMITED.
+After the throttle window passes, Forte generates and sends a fresh 6-digit code; the 10-minute expiry window is not extended.

 By continuing, you agree to receive a one-time passcode via SMS.

 Your sign-in UI must display the message "By continuing, you agree to receive a one-time passcode via SMS" before sending an OTP.
-This is a compliance requirement for SMS-based authentication.
+SMS-based authentication requires this notice for compliance.

 The email subject, email HTML body, and SMS body are all editable per project under the Login OTP tab in your project's notification settings.
 Supported template variables in login-OTP templates: {{code}}, {{projectName}}, {{contactValue}}. ({{userFullName}} is intentionally unsupported here — at OTP send time, the user's identity has not yet been confirmed.)